Intro to Segments

 To create a segment, navigate to Define > Segments within Heap and click the + New Segment button.
 On the page that appears, define the name, category, and filters for your segment.

-When conducting analysis in report modules later on, you can limit the data to users who are Big Spenders, or directly compare the behavior of Big Spenders to users who do not fall into the segment.
+When conducting analysis in report modules later on, you can limit the data to users who are in any of these segments, or directly compare the behavior of one of these segments to users who do not fall into the segment.
 You can also directly compare multiple segments, such as the performance of cohorts from particular marketing channels.

 Time-bounded segments are a type of segment that allow you to define a segment in terms of whether a user has done a specific event within the last day, week, or month.
 This means that the segment’s membership changes every day.
 These type of segments can be graphed using Size of Segment, or used as filters for other queries.